Skip to main content

 Popular posts from this blog

-A GREAT PLACE TO LIVE Georgia’s Peachtree City is synonymous with golf carts.
+THINK GOLF CARTS: THINK PEACHTREE CITY A GREAT PLACE TO LIVE Georgia’s Peachtree City is synonymous with golf carts.
 Many journalists have written about this symbiotic relationship and their work has appeared in magazines, newspapers, and visitors’ guides.
 Excellent reviews have been written on real estate websites; TripAdvisor alone has a wide range of very good reviews about Peachtree City’s restaurants, hotels, and amenities; over the past years various publications have listed Peachtree City as one of the top ten places to live and also to retire in.
 Peachtree City was even the subject of a 2005 UK study entitled “An American Prototypic: or Peachtree City as an Inadvertent, Sustainable Solution to Urban Sprawl”.
-The authors expressed the hope that the spatial analyses of Peachtree City might serve the purpose of revealing the reasons why the city's cart path system is so successful and suggest ways in which other suburbs/towns and cities might emulate it.
-This paper concludes by suggest...
+The authors expressed the hope that the spatial analyses of Peachtree City might serve the purpose of revealing the reasons why the city's cart path system is so successful and suggest ways in which other suburbs/towns and cities might e...